HL7/cql-ig/input/pages/using-cql.md

 Snippet 2-4: codesystem definition line from Terminology.cql.

 The canonical URL for a code system is a globally unique, stable, version-independent identifier for the code system.
-The [HL7 Terminology site (THO)](http://terminology.hl7.org) defines canonical URLs for most common code systems.
+The [HL7 Terminology (THO) site ](http://terminology.hl7.org) defines canonical URLs for most common code systems.

 The local identifier for the codesystem ("SNOMED CT:2017-09" in this case) should include the friendly name of the code system and optionally, an indication of the version, separated with a colon.